 Dr Adrian Maldonado

-- Project Support Officer (Archaeology)
+- Affiliate (Archaeology)

 My main research is on mortuary practice and religious conversion, particularly through the archaeology of the late Iron Age, early monasticism and medieval Christianity.
 My doctoral research, entitled Christianity and Burial in Late Iron Age Scotland, AD 400-650 was the first full-length treatment of burial practices in first millennium AD Scotland.
 I am particularly interested in the way myth and memory become sedimented on the landscape over time, for instance through my work on the afterlife of the Roman Antonine Wall.
 My current research concerns the phenomenon of monasticism in northern Britain and the way rituals of belief emerges both from scripture and existing ideas of the sacred in any given locality.